 Sons of Norway’s most popular product is their SIWL insurance product.

-Currently, these policies are available to ages 0-74 (0-85 as soon as Sons of Norway removes their COVID restrictions).
+Currently, these policies are available to people aged 0-74 (0-85 as soon as Sons of Norway removes its COVID restrictions).

 Life insurance coverage amounts vary by issue age.
-Individuals ages 0-59 can buy coverage between $25,000 to $50,000.
-However, individuals 60-74 have access to a wider coverage range, with policy face amounts starting at $10,000 and going to $50,000.
-The reason being, older individuals are more likely to be purchasing life insurance for final expenses, and with the average funeral costing ~$10,000, lower coverage amounts are particularly popular among seniors.
+Individuals ages 0-59 can buy coverage between $25,000 and $50,000.
+However, individuals 60-74 have access to a wider coverage range, with policy face amounts starting at $10,000 and going up to $50,000.
+Older individuals are more likely to purchase life insurance for final expenses, and with the average funeral costing ~$ $10,000, lower coverage amounts are particularly popular among seniors.

 Cash Value Accumulation